-The significance of the discourse around the Act is that it constituted an attempt to construct a racial-imperial identity, this is best visible with the two men who were seen as the major anti-immigration figures: Arnold White (1848-1925) in the earlier years and Sir William Evans-Gordon (1857-1913) in the later period.
-Evans-Gordon was the moderate and more influential of the two, and was probably largely responsible for the Aliens Act.
-For White Empire was an emanation of the English character.
-The purpose was the renewal of imperial vitality while he was ridden with worries of the degeneration of the national character in a time of growing uncertainty and ambivalence.
-His struggle against Jewish immigration was a struggle in the service of national and imperial re-vitalization.
-It is highly significant that the question of Jewish migration is treated in his The English Democracy which deals with the problems of the polity and “the conflicting currents” that trouble the state of parliamentary rule, empire, and religion.
-White is counting “the infusion of Jewish mind and thrift” as a hopeful sign in a chapter about Jewish influence over the English democracy.
-By attributing to them high contributions, far exceeding their small number (120,000) as balancing the English insularity with their cosmopolitanism (152), and having “proverbial mastery of economic truth (156), he bases his complements on highly antisemitic characteristics.
-The main thrust of the chapter is the need to curb Jewish immigration because “it is true, England has received a few victims of religious and civil tyranny (possibly ten percent of recent immigrants) but in following our traditions we have also sheltered some of the champion scoundrels in Europe”.
-(157) The full list of Jewish influences both good and bad shows them to be opposite in Religion (being materialistic socialists) to commerce (having no thrift and no honesty) and to national freedom (as they trespass upon the principle of equality before the law).
-In short – the antithesis of Englishness.
+The significance of the discourse around the Aliens Act is that it constituted an attempt to construct a racial-imperial identity.
+This was most manifest with two men considered the major anti-immigration figures: Arnold White (1848–1925) in the earlier years and Sir William Evans-Gordon (1857–1913) in the later period.
+Evans-Gordon, the moderate and more influential of the two, was probably largely responsible for the Aliens Act.
+The White Empire was an emanation of the English character.
+The purpose was the renewal of imperial vitality while he was ridden with worries about the degeneration of the national character in a time of growing uncertainty and ambivalence.
+His struggle against Jewish immigration was a struggle in the service of national and imperial revitalization.
+It is highly significant that the question of Jewish migration is treated in his The English Democracy, which deals with the problems of the polity and “the conflicting currents” that troubled the state of parliamentary rule, empire, and religion.
+White is counting “the infusion of Jewish mind and thrift” as a hopeful sign in a chapter about Jewish influence on the English democracy.
+By attributing them with making significant contributions, far exceeding their small number (120,000), balancing English insularity with their cosmopolitanism (152), and possessing “proverbial mastery of economic truth” (156), he bases his compliments on highly antisemitic characteristics.
+The main thrust of the chapter is the need to curb Jewish immigration: “it is true, England has received a few victims of religious and civil tyranny (possibly ten percent of recent immigrants) but in following our traditions we have also sheltered some of the champion scoundrels in Europe” (157).
+The full list of Jewish influences, both good and bad, shows them as being against religion (being materialistic socialists), commerce (having no thrift and no honesty), and national freedom (trespassing upon the principle of equality before the law).
+In short, the antithesis of Englishness.

 The Marconi and Indian Silver Scandals

-A far less serious outburst occurred with regard to the Indian Silver Scandal and the Marconi scandal that followed each other in 1911-1912 and both had imperial significance.
+A far less serious outburst occurred with regard to the back-to-back Indian Silver scandal and Marconi scandal of 1911–1912, both of which had imperial significance.